-In order to coordinate these civilian activities with our military efforts, Ambassador Eikenberry and General McChrystal published the "Integrated Civilian-Military Campaign Plan for Support to Afghanistan" in August 2009, which provides guidance from the U.S. Chief of Mission and the Commander of U.S. Forces-Afghanistan to U.S. personnel in Afghanistan.
+In order to coordinate these civilian activities with our military efforts, Ambassador Eikenberry and General McChrystal published the "Integrated Civilian-Military Campaign Plan for Support to Afghanistan" in August 2009, which provides guidance from the U.S. Chief of Mission and the Commander of U.S. Forces-Afghanistan L.S. provides and the Commander of U.S. Forces-Afghanist istan to U.S. personnel in Afghanistan.